Crystal Umbrella

-As seasoned contractors are aware, there are a common set of phrases and tactics that sales agents use to try and beat the contractor down on price (rate) in order to maximise their return (margin).
+As seasoned contractors are aware, there are a common set of sales phrases and sales tactics that sales agents use to try and beat the contractor down on contract rate in order to then maximise their own return.

-Unfortunately, first time contractors have little (if any) knowledge of sales and negotiation and often wrongly feel “hard done by” when they discover at a later stage that their agent is receiving a huge margin.
+Unfortunately, first time contractors have little, if any, knowledge of professional sales and negotiation and often wrongly feel “hard done by” when they discover at a later stage that their agent is receiving a very large margin compared to the average - which is 10% to 20%.

 After sending a CV application off an initial telephone conversation with the client can often go like this: